A note on self orbit equivalences of Anosov flows and bundles with fiberwise Anosov flows: Proof of Theorem

 So every periodic orbit in $\orb$ has to be fixed by $\tilde h$, and by density of periodic orbits (since $\flot$ is transitive), every orbit is fixed.
 This concludes the proof of item 1 of the Theorem.\\

 \emph{Case 2:} Now, suppose that $\flot$ is $\R$-covered.
+Then, according to Theorem \ref{thm_Rcovered}, there are three possible cases.
+If $\flot$ is orbit equivalent to a suspension of an Anosov diffeomorphism, then there does not exist any distinct pair of periodic orbits that are freely homotopic and hence $h$ fixes every orbit (see, for instance, \cite{BartFe15} or \cite{FG16}).
+So we are in case (\ref{it_suspension_or_geod}), and we are done.

+So let us assume that $\flot$ is $\R$-covered but not orbit equivalent to a suspension.
 Then $M$ is oriented (and transitivity is automatic) \cite{Bar:CFA}.
-According to Theorem \ref{thm_Rcovered}, there are two possible cases.
-If $\flot$ is orbit equivalent to a suspension of an Anosov diffeomorphism, then there does not exist any distinct pair of periodic orbits that are freely homotopic and hence $h$ fixes every orbit (see, for instance, \cite{BartFe15} or \cite{FG16}).
-So we are in case (2), and we are done.
+Notice that, given our assumption, every chain of lozenges is a string of lozenges.